Financial Aid and Funding

 Tuition costs and additional fees are outlined on the Finances page on OneStop.

-Applicants are typically notified of their financial support decision within XX weeks of receiving their application.
+Applicants are typically notified of their financial support decision by mid-February.
 Completed applications received by December 15 are considered first and may improve your likelihood for receiving financial assistance.
 Applications received after December 15 may be placed on a waiting list.

 A teaching assistant (TA) appointment is the primary means of support for first-year students.
 TAs work under the supervision of faculty or academic staff, providing assistance to the faculty in teaching or advising students registered for specific courses.